EUDAT-B2STAGE/B2STAGE-GridFTP/README.md

    b) Rebuild iRODS with `./irodssetup`

-5. `$ make install`

-   Alternatively you can add the path to the library libglobus_gridftp_server_iRODS.so to the env variable $LD_LIBRARY_PATH in the same environment where you start the GridFTP server.

-Configuring and run
+Configuring the GridFTP server and run
 --------------------------------

 The GridFTP server can be run by an unprivileged user (root privileges are